-tion of Directors ninees for a one-year term of office expiring ne 2015 Annual Meeting: For Against Abstain 1a.
-Cesar L. Alvarez The Board of Directors recommends you vote "FOR" - 1b.
-Bruce R. Berkowitz the following proposal: For Against Abstai 1c.
-Park Brady Ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the 2014 fixed upper 1d.
-Howard S. Frank for the 2014 fiscal year 1e.
-Jeffrey C. Keil The Board of Directors recommends you vote "FOR" the following proposal: For Against Abst 1f.
-Stanley Martin the following proposition - 1g.
-Thomas P. Murphy, Jr. 3.
-Approval, on an advisory basis, of the compensation of our named executive officers.
-Yes No NOTE: Such other business as may properly come before Please in ndicate if you plan to attend this meeting. the meeting or any adjournment thereof. exactly as your name(s) appear(s) hereon.
-When sign in a corporation or partnership, please sign in ator, or other fiduciary, please give full title as such.
-Joint own v authorized officer. ers should each sign pers sonally.
+THE ST. JOI E COMPANY Tì ie Boar d of Directors recommends you vote "FOR" the following g director no minees: 1. .
+Election of Directors Nominees for a one-year term of office expiring at the 2017 Annual Meeting or when his or her successor is elected and qualified: For Against Abstain 1a.
+Cesar L. Alvarez Board of Directors recommends you vo ote "FOR" Fo r Against Abstain 1b.
+Bruce R. Berkowitz ollowing proposal: 1c.
+Howard S. Frank Ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the 2016 fiscal year.
+The Board of Directors recommends you vote "FOR" the following proposal: 1d.
+Jorge L. Gonzalez 1e.
+Stanley Martin 1f.
+Thomas P. Murphy, Jr. 1g.
+Vito S. Portera . - Approval, on an advisory basis, of the corof our named executive officers. mpensation E: Such other business as may properly c neeting or any adjournment thereof. ome before Yes No Please indicate if you plan to attend this meeting. cactly as your name(s) appear(s) hereon.
+When sig sign.
+If a corporation or partnership, please sign in h.
+Joint owners sh ould each sign pe rsonally.
+All Si gnature [PLEASE SIGN WITHIN BOX] Date] Signature (Joint Owners) [PLEASE SIGN WITHIN BOX] Date

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice and Proxy Statement and Annual Report are available at www.proxyvote.com.

-THE ST. JOE COMPANY

-THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS ANNUAL MEETING OF SHAREHOLDERS May 14, 2014
+Ta ble of Contents Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice and Proxy Statement and Annual Report are available at www.proxyvote.com.
+The House and Hong outcinent and Himada Report are available at WWW.proxy voicieons.
+THE ST. JOE COMPANY THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS ANNUAL MEETING OF SHAREHOLDERS MAY 17, 2016 The shareholder(s) hereby appoint(s) Bruce R. Berkowitz and Jorge L. Gonzalez, or either of them, as proxies, each with the power to appoint his

-The shareholder(s) hereby appoint(s) Bruce R. Berkowitz and Park Brady, or either of them, as proxies, each with the power to appoint his substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of common stock of The St. Joe Company that the shareholder(s) is/are entitled to vote at the Annual Meeting of Shareholders to be held at 10:00 AM, Central Daylight Time on May 14, 2014, at the WaterColor Inn at 34 Goldenrod Circle, Santa Rosa Beach, Florida 32459, and any adjournment or postponement thereof.
+The shareholder(s) hereby appoint(s) Bruce R. Berkowitz and Jorge L. Gonzalez, or either of them, as proxies, each with the power to appoint his substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of common stock of The St. Joe Company that the shareholder(s) is/are entitled to vote at the Annual Meeting of Shareholders to be held at 10:00 AM, Central Daylight Time on May 17, 2016, at Sharks Tooth Golf Club, 2003 Wild Heron Way, Lake Powell, Florida 32413, and any adjournment or postponement thereof.

 The shares represented by this proxy, when properly executed, will be voted as directed by the shareholder(s).
-If no such directions are made, this proxy will be voted "FOR" the director nominees in proposal 1 and "FOR" proposals 2 and 3, all as described on the reverse side.
+If no such directions are made, this proxy will be voted "FOR" the director nominees in proposal 1 and "FOR" proposals 2 and 3 all as described on the reverse side.
 If any other matters properly come before the meeting, the persons named in this proxy will vote in their discretion.
 This proxy will revoke all prior proxies signed by you.